jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

 # The scenario

 For this tutorial, we will focus on an scenario with three Single Node Openshift (SNOs).
-All of them are intended to be used in a telco environment to deploy a Midband Distribution Unit.
+All of them are intended to be used in a telco environment to deploy a Midband Distributed Unit.
 We take this is as an example, the way of proceeding can apply to whatever other scenario.

 SNO5, SNO6 and SNO7 are already deployed and working.
 All of them are based on OCP4.12 and belong to the `logical-group: "mb-du-sno"`.